ahl389/rainbowify/README.md

 ### Install

-Easy peasy.

 Download the script and drop a link at the bottom of your HTML file.

 ```html
 <script src = "js/rainbow.js"></script>
 ```

-Add the class `rainbow` to any element whose contents you want to be written in rainbow!
+In your HTML, add the class `rainbow` to any element whose contents you want to be rendered in rainbow when the script executes.
+This script won't change the actual contents of your HTML file.

 That's it!
-Want to change the colors from the default?
+Want to use colors that differ from the default?

 Add some config info: